Insurance and Risk Management -2022

 How often do the Academic Field Trip Informed Consents Forms need to be completed?

-Each student participant should complete this Academic Field Trip Waiver of Liability and Hold Harmless Agreement for each University sponsored field trip or activity.
+Each student participant should complete this CSU Liability Waiver for each University-sponsored field trip or activity.

 What if there are multiple field trips associated with a course?